NetApp to acquire Spot (formerly Spotinst) to gain cloud infrastructure management tools – TechCrunch

 Reserved instances are cloud infrastructure you buy in advance for a discounted price.
 The cloud vendor gives a break on pricing, knowing that it can count on the customer to use a certain amount of infrastructure resources.

 At the time it rebranded, the company also had gotten into monitoring cloud spending and usage across clouds.
-Amiram Shachar, co-founder and CEO at Spot told TechCrunch in March, “With this new product we’re providing a more holistic platform that lets customers see all of their cloud spending in one place — all of their usage, all of their costs, what they are spending and doing across multiple clouds — and then what they can actually do [to deploy resources more efficiently],” he said at the time.
+Amiram Shachar, co-founder and CEO at Spot, told TechCrunch in March, “With this new product we’re providing a more holistic platform that lets customers see all of their cloud spending in one place — all of their usage, all of their costs, what they are spending and doing across multiple clouds — and then what they can actually do [to deploy resources more efficiently],” he said at the time.

 Shachar writing in a blog post today announcing the deal indicated the company will continue to support its products as part of the NetApp family, and as startup CEOs typically say at a time like this, move much faster as part of a large organization.